jhgreen215/jhgreen215.github.io/baskar.md

 My main project consisted of developing a framework for efficiently creating phase diagrams for BCP systems under confinement.
 Confinement effects, such as a BCP melt in a cylindrical nanopore template, introduce another degree of control for the final structure of a BCP melt.
 Modeling these confinement effects allows us to explore unique geometries and observe novel structures not seen in a bulk BCP system.

-Part of creating this framework required me to parametrically create and run simulations in large batches.
+Part of creating this framework required me to parametrically define and run simulations in large batches.
 In order to keep all of the data organized, I created scripts to easily tag data and organize it in an SQL database.

 Part of my research included learning about effective communication of scientific research.
 In order to strengthen my communication skills, I created presentations and presented at the following symposiums: